 5 Ways to Save on Health Care Costs Today

 The health care system is complex and health care costs are on the rise.
 It can feel as though health care costs are out of our control – and that’s because, a lot of the time, they are.
-However, that doesn’t mean that we can’t play an active role in reducing our health care costs.
+But that doesn’t mean that we can’t play an active role in reducing our health care costs.
 Here are five ways to save on your next health care expense:

 1. Make the most of your Health Savings Account (HSA)